wikimedia/articlequality/doc/index.rst

     A set of classification models that can be trained and used to classify articles.

+    * :class:`~wikiclass.models.RFContentModel` -- A random forrest classifier that extracts features from article text with an approximation of readable content.

     * :class:`~wikiclass.models.RFTextModel` -- A random forrest classifier that extracts features from article text.

 :ref:`wikiclass.features <wikiclass.features>`
     A set of feature extractors used to organize a set of features for use in model training and classification.

+    * :class:`~wikiclass.features.ContentAndInfonoise` -- A text feature extractor that gathers wiki markup features and an information-based measure.

     * :class:`~wikiclass.features.WikitextAndInfonoise` -- A text feature extractor that gathers wiki markup features and an information-based measure.